An Adversarial Approach to Structural Estimation: Statistical Properties

 \subsubsection{On \cref{asm:neyman}}

-The second condition of \cref{asm:neyman}, which we call orthogonality, is essential in \cref{thm:5}.
+The second condition of \cref{asm:neyman}, which we call orthogonality, is essential in the rate of convergence for $\hat{\theta}$ in \cref{thm:5}.
 Even in the best scenario, we can only expect $\mathbb{M}_\theta(\hat{D}_\theta)-\mathbb{M}_\theta(D_\theta)=O_P(n^{-1})$, so the convergence of $\hat{D}_\theta$ alone does not grant orthogonality.
-The key to satisfying it is, therefore, some extent of the convergence of the {\em derivative} of $\hat{D}_\theta$ in $\theta$ to that of $D_\theta$.
+The key to satisfying it is, therefore, some extent of the convergence of the {\em derivative} of $\hat{D}_\theta$ with respect to $\theta$ to that of $D_\theta$.
 Note that this is different from the derivative of $\hat{D}_\theta$ with respect to $x$, so it does not follow from the convergence of the derivative of a nonparametrically estimated function.
 Rather, it is the structure of the nested optimization that brings about orthogonality.